What Is The Average Age For Erectile Dysfunction?

 • Treatments for prostate cancer

-Psychological stress and smoking can also lead to constant erection problems in some men.
-Addressing the stress with the help of a psychiatrist or psychologist can help improve erectile function.
-Moreover, stopping smoking can help reduce the risk of erection problem in men.
+Psychological stress and smoking are also major reasons for erectile dysfunction.
+Addressing stress with the help of a psychiatrist or psychologist can help improve erectile function.
+Moreover, stopping smoking can help reduce the risk of erection problems in men.

-In the aging men, the vascular supply to the reproductive organ (Penis) is compromised.
-Many researchers also suggest that the process of aging is often related to increasing degrees of atherosclerotic vascular alterations in the arteries of the penis.
+The vascular supply to the reproductive organ (Penis) is compromised in ageing men.
+Many researchers also suggest that the ageing process is often related to increasing degrees of atherosclerotic vascular alterations in the arteries of the penis.

 Age and changes in the morphology of the reproductive organ